Quark clusters, QCD vacuum and the cosmological 7Li, Dark Matter and Dark Energy problems: Introduction

-The paper is organized as follows: In \S \ref{sec:7Bedestruction}, we derive the equations for the destruction of $^7$Be by a 2 MeV monochromatic line.
-We show how such a line could be produced by a lukewarm 2-flavor superconducting (2SC-like) quark phase where a percentage ($\eta_{\rm G}$) of gluonic energy is converted to 2 MeV photons.
-The drainage of the SQC QCD condensates (vacuum) is analyzed in \S \ref{sec:SQCs-DE} where we present the resulting cosmology with a plausible resolution of the Hubble tension.
-We discuss SQCs as a CDM candidate in \S \ref{sec:SQCs-CDM} and list our model's limitations and predictions in \S \ref{sec:discussion}.
-We conclude in \S \ref{sec:conclusion}.
+The paper is structured as follows: In Section \ref{sec:7Bedestruction}, we provide the derivation of the equations concerning the destruction of $^7$Be through interaction with a 2 MeV monochromatic line.
+We explore the possibility of generating such a line through a lukewarm 2-flavor superconducting (2SC-like) quark phase, where a fraction ($\eta_{\rm G}$) of the gluonic energy is converted into 2 MeV photons.
+The leakage phenomenon of the in-SQC QCD vacuum, involving a fraction ($f_{\rm V}$) of the SQC mass, is examined in Section \ref{sec:SQCs-DE}.
+Here, we present the resulting cosmology and discuss how it may offer a plausible resolution to the Hubble tension, a discrepancy in the measurement of the expansion rate of the universe.
+In Section \ref{sec:SQCs-CDM}, we delve into the discussion of SQCs as a candidate for Cold Dark Matter (CDM).
+We analyze their properties and explore their viability as a constituent of the cosmic dark matter content.
+The limitations and predictions of our model are outlined in Section \ref{sec:discussion}, offering insights into the boundaries and potential implications of our proposed framework.
+Finally, we conclude the paper in Section \ref{sec:conclusion}, summarizing the key findings and discussing the broader implications of our model.